paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-016-federal-deposit-insurance-corporation.md

   (C) *Violation of paragraph treated as violation of order.—* — Any violation of subparagraph (A) by any person who is subject to an order described in such subparagraph shall be treated as a violation of the order.

-  (D) *“Appropriate federal financial institutions regulatory agency” defined.—* — For purposes of this paragraph and subsection (j) of this section, the term “appropriate Federal financial institutions regulatory agency” means—
+  (D) *“Appropriate federal financial institutions regulatory agency” defined.—* — For purposes of this paragraph and subsection (j), the term “appropriate Federal financial institutions regulatory agency” means—

     (i) the appropriate Federal banking agency, in the case of an insured depository institution;